ma-b/hirsch-walks/Spindles/docs/src/tutorial_cube.md

 end
 ```
 ## What is a spindle?
-A **spindle** is a polytope that has two distinguished vertices such that each facet is incident to exactly one of them.
-These two vertices are called the **apices** of the spindle.
+A **spindle** is a polytope with two special vertices such that each facet is incident to exactly one of them.
+The two special vertices are called the **apices** of the spindle.

 ## Creating a spindle
 A simple example of a spindle is a cube.
 For example, take the unit cube in 3D.
 It is given by all points $x$ in 3D that satisfy $Ax \le b$, where